 • Hunter’s Mark – Mark an enemy, causing your attacks to deal extra damage to them.
 If the target dies before the spell ends, you can reapply Hunter’s Mark to a new creature without spending another Spell Slot.

-At this stage we only have two Level one Spell Slots, meaning we can cast just two spells per Long Rest.
-This is quite limiting for the time being, however both of these spells are very strong and already allow your Ranger to cause complete havoc among enemies.
+At this stage, we only have two Level one Spell Slots, meaning we can cast just two spells per Long Rest.
+This is quite limiting for the time being, but you’ll unlock more as you level up further.

 Level 3 – Subclass and Spell – BG3 Beast Master Build PC/PS5